Illinois condo board responsibilities: Your comprehensive guide

 President

-Good communications skills are an asset for this role.
-They are often the board member that needs to mediate when disagreements between other members arise.
+What makes a great condo board president: Good communication skills are an asset for this role.
+They are often the board member who needs to mediate when disagreements between other members arise.
 Other beneficial qualities are fairness, openness, leadership skills, and being a team player.
 As the president, they must collaborate with a wide variety of people and personalities and can’t be afraid to delegate tasks.

 Vice president

-A vice president should be flexible, organized, and have good time management skills.
-This is important because their role is most susceptible to looking different from day to day.
+What makes a great condo board vice president: A vice president should be flexible, organized, and have good time management skills.
+This is important because their role is most susceptible to variation from day to day.

 Secretary

-Being a good listener with strong attention to detail is an essential quality for the person who decides to take on this role.
-Being responsible and organized is also a huge benefit.
+What makes a great condo board secretary: Being a good listener with strong attention to detail is an essential quality for the person who decides to take on this role.
+Being responsible and organized is also a benefit.

 Treasurer

-The financial health of an association is important to all owners.
-No one wants to see the monthly contributions increase due to mismanagement of the funds.
+The treasurer helps draft and monitor the budgets, reviews financial reports, and aligns spending with the board’s financial plan.
 The treasurer is the board member most involved with the preparation of the budget draft, which is reviewed, adjusted, and approved by the board.
+Effective treasurers work closely with their property management company to streamline processes and optimize expenditures.

-Contracting a reputable, experienced management company lightens the board’s workload immensely.
-The property manager is the board’s link to the management company.
+Contracting a reputable, experienced property management company lightens the board’s workload immensely.
+The community association manager is the board’s link to the management company.
 They attend board meetings and are a resource to the board as they set policies, determine maintenance requirements, and manage the common property in compliance with the bylaws.
-The property manager implements the decisions of the board, supported by an administrative team that includes an administrator, accountant, and full-service office.
+They implement the decisions of the board, supported by a team that includes an administrator, accountant, and full-service office.

 The needs of your association board may vary

 You may be on the board of a large community that would benefit from the addition of association commissions.
-Built of residents, commissions assist boards by addressing specific community issues and task and serve as an advisory role.
+These commissions are made up of residents, and assist boards by addressing specific community issues and tasks and serve in an advisory role.

 Commissions can be formed to deal with a variety of community issues, and they go a long way in improving the effectiveness of an association board.
 They are also a great way to get the residents involved and more invested in the success of the community.